ashtonmv/ashtonmv/README.md

 </p>

 <p align="center">
   Hi there!
-I'm Michael, a materials scientist by trade who is slowly but surely learning to use his computer.
+I'm Michael, a computational materials scientist by day and a computational materials scientist by night.
 </p>

 <h2 align="center">